ubcecon/comet-open/README.md

 #$ Repository Organization

-This repository is organized into several distinct parts, housed on the `main` branch's `root` directory.
+This repository is organized into several distinct parts, housed in the `main` branch's `root` directory.

 * The directory `meta/` contains non-project specific files, such as our linter.
-* The directory `project/` contains all the the main project files.
+* The directory `project/` contains all the main project files.
 These are organized into two parts:
   * The sub-directory `docs/` contains all our project content, mainly notebook files.
   * All other files and directories contain the code to build and maintain the website.